Paleocene: Mammals

 Nonetheless, following the K–Pg extinction event, mammals very quickly diversified and filled the empty niches.
 Mammal richness during this epoch, in contrast to the present day, varied insignificantly with latitude.
 Modern mammals are subdivided into therians (modern members are placentals and marsupials) and monotremes.
 These three groups all originated in the Cretaceous.
 Paleocene marsupials include Peradectes, and monotremes Monotrematum.
 The epoch featured the rise of many crown placental groups—groups that have living members in modern day—such as the earliest afrotherian Ocepeia, xenarthran Utaetus, rodent Tribosphenomys and Paramys, the forerunners of primates the Plesiadapiformes, earliest carnivorans Ravenictis and Pristinictis, possible pangolins Palaeanodonta, possible forerunners of odd-toed ungulates Phenacodontidae, and eulipotyphlans Nyctitheriidae.
 Though therian mammals had probably already begun to diversify around 10 to 20 million years before the K–Pg extinction event, average mammal size increased greatly after the boundary, and a radiation into frugivory (fruit-eating) and omnivory began, namely with the newly evolving large herbivores such as the Taeniodonta, Tillodonta, Pantodonta, Polydolopimorphia, and the Dinocerata.
 Large carnivores include the wolf-like Mesonychia, such as Ankalagon and Sinonyx.

 Though there was an explosive diversification, the affinities of most Paleocene mammals are unknown, and only primates, carnivorans, and rodents have unambiguous Paleocene origins, resulting in a 10 million year gap in the fossil record of other mammalian crown orders.
 The most species-rich order of Paleocene mammals is Condylarthra, which is a wastebasket taxon for miscellaneous bunodont hoofed mammals.
 Other ambiguous orders include the Leptictida, Cimolesta, and Creodonta.
 This uncertainty blurs the early evolution of placentals.

+Land mammal ages

+Cenozoic mammal faunas are often described using biochronological or biostratigraphic systems, which arrange rock strata or intervals of time based on distinctive fossil assemblages or the evolution of new mammal species.
+Apart from Australia and Antarctica (which lack Paleocene mammal fossils), each continent has a unique series of Cenozoic land mammal ages (LMAs) overprinted on the global geological time scale.
+These different land mammal ages are listed in the following table, which shows rough correlations to each other and the three global ages/stages of the Paleocene: